 The purpose of this unit is to provide students with an understanding of modelling and simulation techniques and their application to the analysis of marine engineering systems.
 Students are introduced to numerical methods, control systems, first and second order systems, and the associated modelling strategies.
-This unit is structured around the application software MATLAB/Simulink which students will use to create programs that simulate marine systems such as pump-pipe networks, heating ventilating and air conditioning, and propulsion systems.
+This unit is structured around the application software MATLAB/Simulink which students will use to create programs that simulate marine systems such as pump-pipe networks, heating, ventilation and air conditioning (HVAC), marine electrical systems, and propulsion systems.

 |Unit name||Modelling and Simulation of Marine Systems|